1st Vice President Honor Delegates

 - Determines level of recommendation for proposed amendments.

-- Presents a report on final recommendations for each amendment during the Third General Session of the IASC State Convention.
+- Committee chair will present a report on final recommendations for each amendment during the Third General Session of the IASC State Convention.

 - Credentials Committee